-The charges are also related to the 6 month period in which his company acquired the Oldford.
+The charges are also related to the six month period in which his company acquired the Oldford.
 This is the same company that ran the Rational Group, the parent company of PokerStars which is the biggest online poker room.

 David Baazov gets Amaya’s backing

-The company in which David Baazov is the CEO, Amaya, said he will still remain as the head amid the charges of him breaking the law.
+The company in which David Baazov is the CEO, Amaya, said he will remain as the head amid the charges of him breaking the law.
 This is despite Amaya’s biggest financial backer, Blackstone, not having issued any formal statement or comment of support.
 The Quebec securities regulators have in the past stormed into Amaya’s offices unannounced as part of the insider trading investigation.
 The analysts indicated that this visit raised suspicions into Amaya’s trading stock for a few weeks.

 For more of the top Australian Casino news stories, stay tuned to Casino Aus.